16 March 2020

 This is a very difficult question to answer.

-NHS Blood and Transplant and the UK Health Security Agency have been monitoring COVID-19 in all 40,000 transplant patients in the UK, as they have been vaccinated.
-Unfortunately, vaccination does not reduce the risk of testing positive for COVID-19.
-However, vaccination reduces the risk of dying of COVID-19 by around 20%.
+NHS Blood and Transplant and the UK Health Security Agency have been monitoring COVID-19 in all 40,000 transplant patients in the UK.
+Unfortunately, vaccination does not reduce the risk of testing positive for COVID-19, however it does reduce the risk of dying of COVID-19 by around 20%.

-More information is available on the NHS Blood and Transplant - COVID-19 vaccination Q&As web page.
+More information can be found on NHS Blood and Transplant - COVID-19 vaccination Q&As.

 Can other treatments reduce my risk of catching COVID-19?

-New treatments are being developed to reduce your risk of catching COVID-19 but these are not currently commissioned for use in the NHS and are not available at Royal Papworth Hospital.
+New treatments are being developed to reduce your risk of catching COVID-19.

 What else can I do to reduce my risk from COVID-19?